What Does a Composite Mechanic Do?

 Sample Interview Questions

-- Do you have any previous experience working with composite materials?
+- What is your experience with composite materials?